Posted: 18 Nov 2020 Contributor: Hannah OBrien

 Marketers & Advertising Opportunities

 For brands that have finally mastered TikTok marketing, the addition of Youtube Shorts is something that most weren’t prepared for.
-Businesses now have to consider both platforms, whether or not to switch their marketing strategies and the overall pros and cons of this new YouTube feature.
+Businesses now must consider both platforms, whether or not to switch their marketing strategies and the pros and cons of this new YouTube feature.
 Below is a handful of points as to what YouTube Shorts can bring to the table:

 - Large Audience: Youtube’s platform already has 2 billion active monthly users, meaning that if a brand were to consider using Shorts for marketing, they’ll have the potential to reach a much larger audience than TikTok could provide.